kcboggs/401Assignments/seattle-ops-401d1: Read16.md

 ### Weaponization
 Once an attacker has found a weakness, their next step is find or create the attack that will exploit the vulnerability
 * Metasploit or exploit-db for publicly available exploits
 * The Veil framework is commonly used to generate evasion code for malware
 * Social Engineering Toolkit, if they’ve decided they will deliver the malware through a Social Engineering campaign.

+### Delivery
+By this point, the attacker has selected the weapon based on their earlier reconnaissance.
+Examples of delivery channels are:
+* Websites (malicious or clean): An attacker can infect a legitimate website they know your users frequent.
+* Social media: Cat phishing via social networks is a very effective way to gain trust
+* User input: The attacker has some level of interaction with a server (like a web server or a DB)
+* Email: Attackers love phishing email because it works.
+Phishing is usually a numbers game.
+If only .
+  1% of a 20k enterprise corporation click on a link, I’ve successfully infected 20 people.
+* USB: Common attack to leave infected USB’s in public areas and around employee’s car hoping the temptation is too much.